HIV/AIDS in the Caribbean: Responses

 The responses to the HIV/AIDS epidemic in the Caribbean have varied over time and across countries.
 In the 2001 Nassau Declaration on Health, the Caribbean Community (CARICOM) declared the HIV/AIDS crisis to be a priority for the region.
 As part of their response, the Pan-Caribbean Partnership Against AIDS (PANCAP) was formed.
 Today, this partnership is made up of over 80 members, including Caribbean countries, AIDS organizations, and nongovernmental organizations (NGOs).
 Sources of funding include the World Bank, UNAIDS, and the Global Fund for AIDS, TB, and Malaria.
 Three principles that are crucial to the effective control of HIV are the inclusion of HIV positive persons, prevention and treatment programs that are carried out simultaneously, and the reduction of stigma.

 Broadly, increased political will, affordable and accessible antiretroviral drugs, stronger NGOs, and the generous aid of donors have combined to improve access to treatment.
 Testing pregnant women for HIV and providing antiretroviral drugs has significantly reduced the rates of mother-to-child transmission.
 Improving awareness of safe sex practices through HIV education and prevention programs, as well as increasing contraceptive distribution, can reduce the rates of sexual transmission.

 Specifically, childhood sex education is important in helping kids to develop lifelong safe-sex practices like consistent condom usage and reducing risk by delaying sexual activity.
 Although it does play a minor role in the Caribbean, IV drug use still contributes to the spread of the disease.
 There is evidence that the harm reduction model, including needle and syringe exchange, is effective at preventing HIV with no other harmful effects.
 Other responses include screening blood banks to reduce transmission through blood transfusion, increasing HIV screening and testing, and advocacy to establish responsive governmental policies.

+In 2010, only 53,000 people living with HIV were on treatment in the Caribbean, and 13,000 adults and children died due to AIDS-related conditions.
+By 2024, 250,000 people living with HIV were on treatment in the Caribbean—with 50,000 of them added between 2020 and 2024.